Turing's proof: Details of second proof

 The difficulty in the proof is step 1.
 The reader will be helped by realizing that Turing is not explaining his subtle handiwork.
 (In a nutshell: he is using certain equivalencies between the “existential-“ and “universal-operators” together with their equivalent expressions written with logical operators.)

-Here's an example: Suppose we see before us a parking lot full of hundreds of cars.
+Here is an example: Suppose we see before us a parking lot full of hundreds of cars.
 We decide to go around the entire lot looking for: “Cars with flat (bad) tires”.
 After an hour or so we have found two “cars with bad tires.”
 We can now say with certainty that “Some cars have bad tires”.
 Or we could say: “It’s not true that ‘All the cars have good tires’”.
 Or: “It is true that: ‘not all the cars have good tires”.
 Let us go to another lot.
 Here we discover that “All the cars have good tires.”
 We might say, “There’s not a single instance of a car having a bad tire.”
 Thus we see that, if we can say something about each car separately then we can say something about ALL of them collectively.